exogee-technology/graphweaver/docs/authentication-provider-framework.md

 ### 5. The PM returns with a successful login

-&rArr; we need the transport mechanism as in (1) above - ie. how (or whether) the authentication token or certificate and/or API token is stored, and how it accompanies each request.
+Continue with the request - we need the transport mechanism as in (1) above - ie. how (or whether) the authentication token or certificate and/or API token is stored, and how it accompanies each request.